 Victoria is a travel blogger at Travel Vixta.
 Her son has a heart condition, so she is all too aware of the extra steps needed when someone travels with a medical condition, and she was shocked to find out some travel insurers wouldn’t cover her son at all.
 She told us:

-“Make sure you check the fine print of your travel insurance to ensure that your medical condition is covered.
-It is important to do this because not all travel insurance policies cover pre-existing medical conditions.
-If your condition is not covered and you need medical treatment while travelling, you could be faced with a large medical bill.
 To avoid this, make sure you carefully read the terms and conditions of your travel insurance policy at the time of booking to ensure it covers your medical condition.
 If not, you may want to look for travel insurance from another provider in case of a medical emergency.
 Travel insurance may be slightly more expensive for some conditions, but it's worth the extra cost to ensure you are adequately covered.
 Also, take any necessary medications with you and have a plan in place in case you need medical treatment while travelling.”

 Sometimes, we might find ourselves travelling with people who are not aware of our medical conditions or the intricacies of our medical conditions, for example, on a work trip or a large group holiday.
 Whilst travel is a wonderful way to get to know new people, it can mean that if something happens, they might not know the best ways to react or what they should do to help.